Keeuwbuck/DigitalPortfolio/README.md

 ![Evidence](https://github.com/Keeuwbuck/DigitalPortfolio/blob/9db419dadaa7753c1e9f19ff7789a3362167ba0e/career%20development.png)

 ###### Situation
-Im currently a third year student, studying at Cput, Application Development. basically we need to find a place to do our Work Integrated Learning.
+I am currently a third year student, at Cput, studing Application Development.
+As third year students we need to find a company to do our Work Integrated Learning.
 This would give me a real work expierence.

 #### Task
 I want to see if I can apply my knowledge and skills inside a workplace.